 Susan

-Here is a menu of the five-part series and links to each of the blog posts:
+Here is a menu of the five-part series and links to each of the blog posts that have already been posted:

 *I share this information here as a certified Facilitator in TED*™ (*The Empowerment Dynamic) and the 3 Vital Questions™.
 Both are frameworks developed by David Emerald of The Center for The Empowerment Dynamic.
 I highly recommend reading David’s foundational book, The Power of TED*, available on Amazon and Audible.